Frequently Asked Questions

 The Arboretum is a growing organization with a small staff.
 You may inquire about current openings by telephone or e-mail.
 You may mail or e-mail a resume specifying the type of position that interests you.
 Internships are also available.

-Gift certificates may be purchased at the Visitor's Center or by telephone.
+Gift certificates may be purchased online, in person at the Visitor's Center, or by telephone.

 Yes.
 Visitors are encouraged to stay on the paths to avoid poison ivy.